 - Probiotics reduce the symptoms of eczema and allergies

 - Probiotics help prevent and deal with diarrhea

-- Contribute to fat loss by helping you feel fuller longer and store less fat.
+- Contribute to fat loss by helping you feel fuller for a longer time and store less fat.

 - Improve and regulate mood by stimulating serotonin levels which contribute to feelings of well-being and a happier state